schlpbch/mini-bike-rental/README.rst

-A simple API for presentation at WCS at SBB.
+A simple API for presentation at WCS workshop at SBB.

 ------------
 Dependencies